asimons04/tesseract/docs/MediaProxy.md

 # Media Proxying and Caching

 ## To Do
-If locked to instance, automatically read blocked instances from API and transparently add those to the proxy blacklist.
+- If locked to instance, automatically read blocked instances from API and transparently add those to the proxy blacklist.
+- Quota full eviction routine is still buggy AF and quite stupid.